Gordan Petrić: Club career

 Petrić made his senior debut with OFK Beograd in the 1985–86 season, as the club suffered relegation from the top flight of Yugoslav football.
 He was transferred to Partizan in the 1989 winter transfer widow.
 In the following five years, Petrić won one league title and two national cups, before transferring to Scottish club Dundee United in November 1993.
 He immediately became a first-team regular under manager Ivan Golac, winning the Scottish Cup in his debut season with the club.
 His consistent performances at Tannadice earned him a move to Rangers in July 1995.
 Petrić remained with the club for three years, helping them secure their ninth league title in a row, before a spell in England with Crystal Palace.
 He scored once for the club in a 1–1 draw against Sheffield United.

-In the summer of 1999, Petrić moved to Greece and joined AEK Athens.
-He left the club after only a few months and returned to Scotland when Jim Jefferies signed him for Hearts in December 1999.
+On 2 July 1999, Petrić moved to Greece and signed for AEK Athens.
+On 2 December depite being a few months at the club, he returned to Scotland at the request of Jim Jefferies and was transferred to Hearts for a fee of 250 million drachmas.
 Petrić remained with Hearts until March 2001, leaving the club two years before the end of his contract by mutual consent.
 He scored once for Hearts in a 3–2 UEFA Cup win over VfB Stuttgart.

 After six months of training with his former club Partizan, Petrić was loaned to Chinese club Sichuan Dahe in March 2002.
 He briefly stayed there, before retiring from the game.